limxtop1989/VersatileLog/README.md

 # VersatileLog Overview
 A log library which is time-saving but provides more powerful functions for log.
+The saved time will be significient when abundant logs needed.

 # Example
-1. Programer invoke the API like this below, without providing TAG and message parameter as before.
+1. Developers invoke the API as this below, without providing TAG and message parameter as before.
 ```kotlin
     override fun onCreateView(
         inflater: LayoutInflater, container: ViewGroup?,